 - A grant to the Melrose Human Rights Commission will support their established Pride event and provide seed money to launch a new speaker series for the community on topics related to empowerment, social justice and overcoming trauma.

 - A gift to Mystic Valley Elder Services will support their services for older adults and adults living with disabilities.

-- Scholarships to students at Saint Mary of the Annunciation School will enable students facing various forms of adversity including extended parental illness and recent immigration to escape trauma in their native country to receive a parochial education.
+- Scholarships to students at Mary of the Annunciation School will enable students facing various forms of adversity including extended parental illness and recent immigration to escape trauma in their native country to receive a parochial education.

 The community of Revere received the greatest number of awards in 2019, for programs spanning all of the Foundation Trust’s priority tracks.
 Over $50,000 was awarded to programs serving Revere.

-- A gift to the Beachmont Improvement Committee will contribute to the “Stairways to Beachmont” project to improve public safety, promote healthier lifestyles, and improve neighborhood connectivity.
+- A gift to the Beachmont Improvement Committee will contribute to the “Stairways to Beachmont” project goal to improve public safety, promote healthier lifestyles, and improve neighborhood connectivity.

 - The grant to the MGH Revere Youth Zone will enhance after-school offerings and provide seed funding for a new engineering program.